 At 12th level, and every two levels thereafter, a knight can choose one of the following knight advanced talents in place of a knight talent.

 - A complete list of advanced knight talents can be found here: Advanced Knight Talents

-At 13th level, a knight can make an attack of opportunity against an opponent who hits an ally under his Shield Ally ability with a melee attack, so long as the attacking creature is within the knight’s reach.
+At 13th level, a knight can make an attack of opportunity against an opponent who hits an adjacent ally with a melee attack, so long as the attacking creature is within the knight’s reach.